Canine Mobility Anti-Knuckling Device

 Best Practice Guidelines

-2. Shock Cord When the dog is standing in a neutral position, as shown above, there should be very little, if any, tension on the shock cord.
+2. Shock Cord When the dog is standing in a neutral position, as shown above, there should be the slightest amount of tension on the shock cord.
 The purpose of the shock cord is to engage the foot when the dog walks and then return it to a neutral position.
 The shock cord can be adjusted by squeezing the ends of the cord lock together.